+- Timing.
+Cemeteries shall be open for interments at the discretion of the Sexton. - Notification.
+Prior to the interment, Grantees or their heirs or representatives are required to provide the Cemetery Supervisor a written communication as to the location of the burial, including the name and date of death of the decedent. - 3.
+Directors.
 A funeral director must be with all funerals entering the cemeteries and the funeral director is responsible for ensuring that the participants of the funeral abide by this Ordinance.
-The funeral director must present the necessary burial permit from the Town Clerk to the Town employee in charge of the burial.

-- 22. In order to maintain a high standard of care and to eliminate sunken graves caused by the collapse of wooden boxes, all burials must be made in outside containers constructed of natural stone, or of metal, or of reinforced concrete, or approved synthetics.
+The funeral director must present the necessary burial permit from the Town Clerk to the Town employee in charge of the burial. - 4.
+Grave Liners.
+In order to maintain a high standard of care and to eliminate sunker graves caused by the collapse of wooden boxes, all burials must be made in outside containers constructed of natural stone, or of metal, or of reinforced concrete, or approved synthetics.
 All such containers must be made and installed so as to meet the specifications established by the Board of Selectmen.
-Outside containers may be procured from any source provided they meet the established specifications. - 23.No interment of two (2) or more bodies shall be made in one (1) grave, except in the case of mother and child, or two (2) infants, buried in one casket.
-Further variation may be made in the case of cremations within family lots subject to the placing of markers and upon prior approval from the Town. - 24.
-When an interment is to be made in a lot, the location shall be designated by the lot owners or his representative.
-If this is not done, the cemeteries reserve the right to make the interment in a location designated by the Town.
-The Town shall not be responsible for errors from telephone information etc.
+Outside containers may be produced from any source provided they meet the established specifications. - 23 5.
+Limits.
+No interment of two (2) or more bodies shall be made in one (1) grave plot, except in the case of a mother or father and a child, or two (2) infants, buried in one casket (or two caskets if small enough to fit within the burial space), or up to eight (8) cremated remains with no full burial, or one (1) full burial and one (1) cremation.
+Further variation may be made in the case of cremations within family lots subject to the placing of markers and upon prior approval from the Town. - 24 6.
+Interment.
+When an interment is to be made in a glot, the location shall be designated by the lot-owners Grantee or his representative.
+If this is not done, the Cemeteries reserve the right to make the interment in a location designated by the Town.
+The Town shall not be responsible for errors from telephone information etc. - 25 7.
+Disinterment.
+Once an interment has been made, graves will be opened only by officials and employees of the Town assigned to the cemeteries or when the cemetery is directed to make disinterment by an order of the court of competent jurisdiction and a certified copy has been filed with the Town.
+The Town will be limited to opening of the grave only.
+Disinterment must be made by the person authorized to do so. - Animals.
+No Animals domestic or wild will be interred in the Cemeteries. - 9.
+Cremains.
+Each cremain burial will be required to at least have a grade level name Marker placed on top of the site.